What Does Athens & Sparta Tell Us About China & The USA?

 Ever since the US levelled Nagasaki and Hiroshima to conclude WWII, the world has been stood at attention to the possibility of self inflicted annihilation.

 The US positioned themselves firmly as the global superpower with this assertion of dominance and have remained undisputed in their global supremacy since.
 Sure, they wrestled for a while with the Soviet Union, but were never truly threatening as a global superpower incumbent.
-The USSR had a military worth fretting over, but could never double down their threatening incumbency with an economy worth bragging over, or a political system worth living under.
+The USSR had a military worth fretting over, but could never double down their threatening incumbency with an economy to care about or a political system worth living under.

 The US have remained the unchallenged global superpower for nearly 100 years now.
 It has not been until the recent confirmation of China that the US has been threatened.